dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 "
 ---

+> "Because love grows by works of love, man thereby becomes
+> better.
+Man does not, however, become better by means of indulgences
+> but is merely freed from penalties."
+Martin Luther, Thesis 44

 This article is way too long.
 This is part three in a series of rambling topics that should have been a dozen different pieces.
 I'm real sorry about that, but it still contains the same quantity of gold